reciprocity/zenlib/README.md

 If you want to generate a coverage report for the unit tests, there's an `npm run test:coverage` command that will generate a coverage directory with a report.

+Each component should have 95% lines of js covered with tests.

 We run coverage checks on each PR so try not to ship code without tests ;)

 ### Adding a new package/component